 While I’m not a conservative and think Fox News is just as bad as CNN, it is a strange state of affairs that the only advocates for upholding police budgets in mostly Democrat cities are found on the right who aren’t advocating for their constituents.
 It’s obvious they are pandering to their base, it just so happens that incentives, as perverse as they are align.
 In any case, it proves that they are propagandists for sure but not bigots.
 If the hosts of Fox News were truly racist, they would simply ignore the uptick in crime in these cities as most CNN anchors do.

-In addition to emotional outrage over harmless corporate logos, now everything in contemporary society is racist according to extreme leftist zealots.
+If the outrage over harmless corporate logos weren’t enough, now everything in contemporary society is racist according to extreme leftist zealots.
 The term “racism” no longer contains any meaning.
-It has been reduced to a talking point by the intellectually weak for an argument they don’t like.
+It has been reduced to a mere rebuttal by the intellectually weak for an argument they don’t like.

 The case of Jesse Smollet sets race relations back for a variety of reasons.
 First, the corporate media apparatus (CNN, MSNBC, Washington Post, NY Times) are trying to pull the wool over the eyes of the public as if the viewership and opposition like myself are fools.
 This undermines the credibility of the media since such detractions of the truth should be met with skepticism by any rational thinker.
 If we are fed a pack of lies about Jesse Smollet, or Donald Trump being a Russian asset, then what else are we being lied to about?
-It’s amazing that people cannot understand why someone would object to wearing a mask or taking a vaccine when the message is coming from the same media apparatus tries to force us to listen to Smollet’s story without question.
+It’s amazing that people cannot understand why someone would object to wearing a mask or taking a vaccine when the same media apparatus tries to force us to listen to Smollet’s story without question.

 Secondly, entertaining stories that are obviously fake creates the “boy who cried wolf” situation where now all overtly racist caricatures are met with a skeptical lens.
-As the hosts of the Fifth Column Podcast pointed out in episode 324, it is neither racist nor wrong to cast doubt upon Harry Dunn’s claim that he heard over 20 Trump supporters shout racist chants at him on January 6th.
-We don’t have good journalism but if we did, some effort would be spent investigating this claim.
-Because media outlets are now just activist outlets for political parties, we must rely on independent media to fill in the gap.
-Kmele Foster, a 5th Column co-host and journalist, has offered a $10,000 bounty to anyone who can produce corroborating evidence.
-After all, with the ubiquity of cell phones in our society, isn’t a bit strange that not one person in that entire demonstration didn’t have video evidence of this?
+As the hosts of the Fifth Column Podcast pointed out in episode #324, it is neither racist nor wrong to cast doubt upon Harry Dunn’s claim that he heard over 20 Trump supporters shout racist chants at him on January 6th.
+We have awful journalism right now but if we did, some effort would be spent investigating this claim.

 Finally, by focusing constantly on race, the left leaning media apparatus has simply made life worse for society as a whole.
 It’s obvious that it will be more difficult for white individuals to interact with the non-white community when such a landmine of potential hazards has been laid out for them.
 When a simple hand gesture can get you fired from your job, what do you expect people to do?
 Times will be very difficult in HR for some time now when it comes to both hiring and firing.